Local woman tells deputies husband is married to several women— now he’s wanted for bigamy

 Nathaniel D'Amato, 46, is wanted for bigamy charges.

-Investigators issued a warrant for D’Amato after a local woman — one of his wives — met with deputies in the Cluster Pine Drive.
+Investigators issued a warrant for D'Amato after a local woman — one of his wives — met with deputies on Cluster Pine Drive.
 The woman claims the suspect married her without finalizing the divorces from his previous marriages.

-The constable’s office were able to obtain marriage and divorce records showing the suspect was still legally married to at least one other woman in a different state.
+The constable's office was able to obtain marriage and divorce records showing the suspect was still legally married to at least one other woman in a different state.

 Anyone with information regarding the suspect's whereabouts should call the constable's office.